 Work and study

 The Dutch government has announced various measures to contain the spread of coronavirus in the Netherlands.
-These are far-reaching decisions that may have all manner of effects.
-On these pages, we explain how Leiden University is implementing these measures, what this means for our students and staff, and the practicalities that are involved.
+These have a significant effect on our students and staff.
+On these pages, we explain what these measures mean for our students and staff, and the practicalities that are involved.

 The key measures that we have adopted are as follows:

-- All our teaching will be online from 23 March to the end of the academic year.
+- Almost all our teaching will be online from 23 March to the end of the academic year.

-- We advise all students on study-related trips (also in countries with green or yellow travel advice) to return to the Netherlands as soon as possible because of the travel restrictions imposed by more and more countries.
+- We advise all students on study-related trips to return to the Netherlands as soon as possible.

-- Pay extra attention to your personal hygiene, practise social distancing and stay at home if you experience symptoms.
+- Pay extra attention to your personal hygiene, practise social distancing and stay at home if you experience even the mildest of symptoms.

 - Follow our updates page and the websites listed below for the latest information.